grafana/k6-docs/src/data/markdown/docs/03 cloud/05 Project and Team Management/03 Members.md

 ### Project member

 This role is suitable for cases when you don't want to grant the ability to edit organization or project settings.
-You can choose what kind of access type you want to grant to your selected projects - **Read/Write** or **Read-Only**.
+You can choose what kind of access type you want to grant to your selected projects - Read/Write or Read-Only.

 #### Read/Write